plone/volto/packages/registry/docs/how-to-guides/access-registry.md

 const blocksConfig = config.blocks.blocksConfig
 ```

-Given the fact that you created a `blocksConfig` key in `blocks` previously in your add-on, or being set by another add-on.
+This method assumes that either you previously created a `blocksConfig` key in `blocks` in your add-on, or another add-on sets it.